 That actually is truly in the game to help you better your existence, your life, whether it be in your personal arena, your spiritual arena, your physical arena, your business arena, whatever it may be.
 You know, to me, that is the crux of the criteria that I personally look for.
 And I have been using experts for two decades of my life, Cher.
 So I want to leave people with that nugget of wisdom is that if you feel that the person that you’re looking for is a very giving person in terms of who they are, chances are that they’re going to be the right person for you because their DNA already is to want to make sure that they’re able to do their job for you.

-100 per cent.
-And I’ll just leave this little tidbit of information that was really helpful for me when I was first starting my business, and it was about fighting imposter syndrome.
+100%.
+And this was just something I’ll just leave this little tidbit of information that was really helpful for me when I was first starting my business, and it was about fighting imposter syndrome.
 If you commit to making sure your client has the best experience, you can put something out there and know that you can amend along the way, and make sure that they get what you believe they expected.
 And then as you continue to do that, eventually you’ll lock into your sweet spot and you’ll figure everything out.
 But just if you commit to that client experience, you will never go hungry.
 And what’s for you is for you.
 And I know that my steps are ordered.
 So I’m here to serve.

 “If you commit to making sure your client has the best experience, you can put something out there and know that you can amend along the way, and make sure that they get what you believe they expected.” ~Cher Jones